Cancer Screening and Precision Oncology Diagnostics Market Report 2032

 Recent Developments

-• In March 2026, Guardant Health announced that Shield became accessible through Quest Diagnostics’ national test ordering and collection network, giving physicians nationwide a streamlined route to order the blood-based colorectal screening test.
+• In March 2026, Guardant Health announced that Shield became accessible through Quest Diagnostics’ national test ordering and collection network.
+This expands physician ordering and blood collection access for colorectal cancer screening.

-• In March 2026, Exact Sciences announced new AACR data presentations focused on molecular residual disease testing and multi-cancer early detection, strengthening its position beyond colorectal screening.
+• In March 2026, Exact Sciences announced AACR presentations covering molecular residual disease testing and multi-cancer early detection data.
+This reflects the company’s continued movement beyond colorectal screening into broader oncology diagnostics.

 Strategic Outlook